MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineVoiceUser.md

 ## SYNOPSIS
 Use the `Set-CsOnlineVoiceUser` cmdlet to set the PSTN specific parameters (like telephone numbers and emergency response locations.)

-**Note**: This cmdlet will be deprecated.
-Use the new [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment) cmdlet instead.

-This cmdlet no longer supports the ability to add extensions to telephone numbers (for example, "tel:+61281234567;ext=5110").
+**Note**: This cmdlet will be deprecated and no longer supports the ability to add extensions to telephone numbers (for example, "tel:+61281234567;ext=5110").
 Use the new [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment) cmdlet instead.

 ## SYNTAX